lakejs/lake-docs/guide/index.md

 npm install lakelib
 ```

-In your HTML page, add the following code that will serve as placeholders for the editor.
+In your HTML page, add the following code that will serve as placeholders for the editor:

 ```html
 <div class="my-editor">